groue/GRDBObjc/README.md

     // returns false.
     @property (nonatomic, readonly) BOOL isInTransaction;

-    // Those methods return NO or nil when arguments contain values that
+    // - GRDBObjc has those methods return NO or nil when statement
-    // are not NSData, NSDate, NSNull, NSNumber, or NSString.
-FMDB
+    //   arguments contain values that are not NSData, NSDate, NSNull,
-    // presents other values to SQLite as strings, using the
+    //   NSNumber, or NSString.
+FMDB presents other values to SQLite as
-    // `description` method.
+    //   strings, using the `description` method.
     //
-    // When an NSDecimalNumber contains a value that can be exactly
+    // - When an NSDecimalNumber contains a value that can be exactly
-    // represented as int64_t (for example: 9223372036854775807),
-    // GRDBObjc presents it to SQLite as an int64_t.
-FMDB presents all
+    //   represented as int64_t, GRDBObjc presents it to SQLite as an
-    // decimal numbers as doubles (for example: 9.2233720368547758e+18).
+    //   integer.
+FMDB presents all decimal numbers as doubles.
     - (BOOL)executeUpdate:(NSString*)sql withArgumentsInArray:(NSArray *)arguments;
     - (BOOL)executeUpdate:(NSString*)sql values:(NSArray * _Nullable)values error:(NSError * _Nullable __autoreleasing *)error;
     - (BOOL)executeUpdate:(NSString*)sql withParameterDictionary:(NSDictionary *)arguments;